-The water overflow the sides of the gutter creating a cascade of water that spills into your garden or could enter your conservatory if the seals around the adjoining parts are damaged.
+If water overflows the gutter, it could flood your garden below or even enter your conservatory if the seals around the adjoining parts are damaged.

-If you’re wondering how to tackle conservatory guttering problems, you need to ensure your gutters are checked and cleared annually to prevent blockages.
+You need to ensure your gutters are checked and cleared annually to prevent blockages.
+To find out more, read our guide on how to tackle conservatory guttering problems.

 Leaking conservatory door

-Your door should have been fitted with adequate drainage to prevent any water that makes it through the seal from collecting in the frame.
+Your doors should be fitted with adequate drainage to prevent any water that enters through the seal from collecting in the frame.

-If the drainage is insufficient, has become blocked, or hasn’t been fitted correctly in the first place, you could be at risk of leaks from your door.
+If the drainage is insufficient, blocked or fitted incorrectly, you could be at risk of leaks.

-If the rubber seal around your door is broken it will also need replacing to stop water from making it through the sides of the door and causing leaks.
+If the rubber seal around your door is broken it will also need replacing to stop water from entering through the sides of the door and causing leaks.

 Leaking conservatory walls

-If the walls in your conservatory appear wet or have water visibly leaking from them, the problem is likely to be with the section of conservatory that they are joined to.
+If the walls in your conservatory appear wet or have water visibly leaking from them, the problem is most likely with the section of conservatory to which they are connected.

-If it seems as though your conservatory windows are leaking it could be condensation rather than an actual leak caused by damage to the structure of the conservatory.
+If your conservatory windows appear to be leaking it could be condensation rather than an actual leak caused by damage to the structure of the conservatory.

 There are many ways to prevent condensation in your conservatory.
-Open windows to ventilate the conservatory or introduce a heater to help keep condensation moisture to a minimum.
+Open windows to ventilate the space or use a heater to help keep moisture to a minimum.

-If you can rule out condensation, the window leak could be due to a bad glass seal or damaged window sealant.
+If you can rule out condensation, the window leak could be due to a deteriorated glass seal or a damaged window sealant.

-It’s best to check seals for perished rubber or for cracked or missing sealant, and reseal them to see if that improves the problem.
+It’s best to check seals for perished rubber or cracked sealant and reseal them to see if that improves the problem.